adina-hc/02-portfolio-ah/README.md

 - Dynamic scrolling
     *UI scrolls to the section with titled images of the developer's applications
 - Images included under work section:
-    On hover, images grow in size as they are presented to the reader
+    On click, images grow in size as they are presented to the reader
 - Responsive layout:
     Content adapts to the page when resized on various screen and devices.